500.400 REASONABLE ACCOMMODATION POLICY

 Undue hardship: an excessively costly, extensive, substantial, or disruptive modification, or one that would fundamentally alter the nature of the operation of the agency/institution.

-Essential functions: the fundamental job duties of the position that the individual with the disability holds or desires.
+Essential functions of a job: the fundamental job duties or requirements of a position.
+Essential functions cannot be eliminated or substantially modified without changing the nature of the position.
 The term “essential functions” does not include the marginal functions of the position.

 D. OBLIGATIONS/RIGHTS OF EMPLOYER